mbusb/mbusb.github.io/page_faq.md

        * [Git](https://git-scm.com/download/win), if you wish to contribute back to multibootusb project

    * `Installation and configuration of above packages/ modules is not a part of this documentation.
 You must use Google for that.`
-   * If you have installed python correctly on windows, it is recommanded that you use `pip3.exe` for installing above packages.
+   * If you have installed python correctly on windows, it is recommended that you use `pip3.exe` for installing above packages.
    * Download source code of stable version from [here](https://codeload.github.com/mbusb/multibootusb/zip/master) or development version from [here](https://codeload.github.com/mbusb/multibootusb/zip/devel)
-   * Open command prompt with admin privilage and move in to `multibootusb` directory.
+   * Open command prompt with admin privilege and move in to `multibootusb` directory.
    * Issue `python3.exe multibootusb` command to start GUI

 ---